mallahim01/hr_management-multiagent_orchestration/README.md

 ## Backend Status

+Each backend's implementation and coverage in detail.
+See [The architecture in one idea](#the-architecture-in-one-idea) for how they relate.

 | Backend | Implementation | Tested |
 |---|---|---|
 | `native` | Reference implementation — plain Python intent routing | Yes |